valejmdev/cutedoglunapp1/README.md

 [Google Fonts "Montserrat-Font"](https://fonts.google.com/specimen/Montserrat?preview.text=Cute%20dog%20Luna&query=Mon)
 ***
 ### Images:
 All Images were taken by myself and Luna, Cesar and Flora gave consent to upload them.

-## Features:
+I relied only on my own images, to avoid any copyright issues and to learn how to properly treat images i have taken myself.
+***
 ## Features:
 ### General:
 The Header Element shows 1 to 2 pictures depending on screensize.